codefresh-io/argocd-autopilot/README.md

 * Use a different cluster from the one Argo-CD is running on, as a default cluster for a Project, or a target cluster for a specific Application.

 ## Development Status
 Argo-CD autopilot is currently under active development.
-Some of the basic commands are not yet implemented, but we hope to complete them in the coming weeks.
+Some of the basic commands are not yet implemented, but we hope to complete most of them in the coming weeks.